LeanKit-Labs/lux.js/README.md

 * [ReactJS](http://facebook.github.io/react/) (NOTE: ReactJS is a *peer dependency*.
 You will need to make sure you include it in your project's dependencies.)
 * [postal](https://github.com/postaljs/postal.js)
 * [machina](https://github.com/ifandelse/machina.js)
-* [6to5 polyfill](https://6to5.org/docs/usage/polyfill/) lux is written in ES6 and then transpiled to ES5, so you need to include the 6to5 polyfill either in your build, or on your page(s) before lux is loaded.
-(The polyfill is necessary because lux uses generator functions.)
-6to5 is a peer dependency of lux.
+* [babel polyfill](https://babeljs.io/docs/usage/polyfill/) lux is written in ES6 and then transpiled to ES5, so you need to include the babel polyfill either in your build, or on your page(s) before lux is loaded.
+(The polyfill is necessary because lux uses generator functions.) babel is a peer dependency of lux.

->NOTE: If you're using bower, you will need to grab the 6to5 polyfill and include it manually.
-If you're using npm, you will need to `npm install 6to5` in your project.
+>NOTE: If you're using bower, you will need to grab the babel polyfill and include it manually.
+If you're using npm, you will need to `npm install babel` in your project.

 ## Installation & Example